yekerr/PSense/docs/tutorial_continuous.md

 ### User Specified Disturbance

 You can set a value for the disturbance `eps`.
-Running the following to set `0.01` for `eps`:
+Running the following to set `eps` to:

 ```{shell}
 psense -f examples/unknown_vender_machine.psi -e 0.01
 ```
+PSense would add `0.01` to each parameter in this program.

-PSense outputs the following:
+It outputs the following:
 ```
 Changed parameter 1 :
  Function Type: